Bird nests and pest removal

 Birds, bees and wasps all find Chimneys an ideal place to set up their home with the warm and sheltered environment that chimneys provide.
 Having birds or other pests in your chimney can lead to dangerous blockages and as such, need removing.

-Signs that you may have a bird’s nest in your chimney:
+Signs you may have birds nesting in your chimney

 - Twigs, feathers and bird droppings falling into your stove or fireplace